 1) The lease contract before signing

-UK legislation is favourable to the owner , and all clauses are negotiable!
-It is important to include clauses in the contract to protect the tenant, particularly in the event of departure.
-In addition, the names of all adults occupying the property must appear on the lease contract, which is considered proof of domicile.
+British legislation is favorable to the landlord , and all clauses are negotiable!
+It is important to include clauses protecting the tenant, particularly in the event of leaving the property.
+What’s more, the names of all the adults occupying the property must appear on the lease contract, which serves as proof of domicile.
 Very useful for administrative formalities!

 2) Utilities registration

 Thames Water has a monopoly on water supply in London.
-For gas and electricity, on the other hand, it’s interesting to play the competition game between operators: EDF, British Gas, Southern Electric, Scottish Power, Bulb Npower, EON…
+For gas and electricity, on the other hand, it’s worth taking advantage of the competition between operators: EDF, British Gas, Southern Electric, Scottish Power, Bulb Npower, EON…

 3) Council Tax

-You have to register online with your “borough”, with the option of modulating your payments.
-A single occupant is entitled to a 25% discount.
+You have to register online with your local borough, with the option of flexible payment.
+Single occupants are entitled to a 25% reduction.

 4) The NHS